 - The procedure can last up to six hours.

-- You might stay in the hospital up to three days.
+- You might stay in the hospital for up to three days.

-Autologous tissue reconstruction is not recommended in some circumstances, such as if you’ve had previous abdominal surgeries, are obese, smoke or have a history of blood clots.
+Autologous tissue reconstruction is not recommended in some circumstances, such as if you’ve had previous abdominal surgeries, have obesity, smoke or have a history of blood clots.

 When is the best time for breast reconstruction?